Graduate—Satisfactory Progress Policy Statement

 This policy defines the minimum requirements for financial aid eligibility at Michigan Technological University and should not be confused with any other academic status policy enforced by other departments, schools, or colleges at Michigan Tech.
 Students should understand the renewal criteria of each of their respective scholarships and awards.
 Some scholarships/awards (e.g., fellowships) may have more stringent requirements than those listed in this policy.

-Financial Aid Satisfactory Academic Progress (SAP) will be measured at the end of each semester and a student must meet all three (3) of the following requirements to be eligible for financial aid:
+Financial Aid Satisfactory Academic Progress (SAP) will be measured at the end of each semester.
+All periods of enrollment by a student will count towards their SAP (Fall, Spring, Summer), including enrollment periods when the student did not receive financial aid.
+A student must meet all three (3) of the following requirements to be eligible for financial aid:

 Requirement 1: University Cumulative Grade Point Average (GPA)

 A graduate student must maintain a university cumulative GPA of 3.0 or above.

 A graduate student must maintain a minimum pace of completion of 67%.
 Pace of completion is calculated by dividing the cumulative credit hours successfully completed by the cumulative number of attempted credit hours.

 Requirement 3: Maximum Time Frame for Degree Completion

 Graduate students are permitted to receive financial aid for 150% of the average number of credits needed to earn their degree.
 At Michigan Tech, graduate students take, on average, 43 credits to complete a master's degree and 96 credits to complete a doctoral degree.